 This is how to create a media list:

-Step 8: Then when you’re ready to pitch them make sure you know how to write a press release – a story with a STRONG news angle.
+- Then when you’re ready to pitch them make sure you know how to write a press release and use the best press release template.

 6. Create a PR Stunt

 PR stunts have had some bad, er, PR in recent years.

 When they are blatant and forced the media tend to avoid them like the plague.